gawbsouza/42-pdh/README.md

 </div>

 ## About the 42 PDH
-The 42 PDH (42 Documentation Header) is a simple collection of images containing the name of 42 projects to be used as a header in the documentation of 42 projects.
+The 42 PDH (42 Project Documentation Header) is a simple collection of images containing the name of 42 projects to be used as a header in the documentation of 42 projects.

 ## How to use
 It's very simple, just download the image of the project you want to use the header in and add the image to your README.md (with a link).